humbornjo/mizu/mizudi/README.md

 ## Philosophy

-### Configuration Management Philosophy

-mizudi treats configuration as **location-aware, type-safe, and environment-driven** data that should be:
+Configuration should be:

 1. **Convention-based**: Configuration paths are automatically determined by your code hierarchy.
-2. **Type-safe**: Strong typing ensures compile-time validation of configuration access
-3. **Environment-aware**: Seamlessly merges YAML configurations with environment variables
+2. **Environment-aware**: Seamlessly merges YAML configurations with environment variables.
-4. **Service-oriented**: Each service automatically loads its relevant configuration subset

-### Dependency Injection Philosophy

-mizudi embraces **explicit dependency registration** with **implicit dependency resolution**:

-1. **Explicit Registration**: Only one registry (do.Injector) exist globally
-2. **Service-oriented**: Designed for microservices with clear service boundaries
+3. **Scope-constrained**: A config for a individual service is only accessible by that service.
+And a global config should be easily accessible by all services.

 ## Why This Design is Good